Project Grant Applications Guidelines

 Full applications are assessed by open competition and external referees, the number of referees depending on the cost and complexity of the application.
 The applications and referee reports are then assessed by the members of our Scientific Advisory Panel.

 Project grants recommended by the Scientific Advisory Panel are submitted to Council for final approval.

 Please note that there will be a limit to the number of full application forms that we can send out.
 Where the work is considered peripheral to our aims or in cases where demand on our funds is high, we will inform you of our decision not to request a full application.

 Success rate for project grant applications

-We received 83 outline applications for project grants in 2019.
+We received 83 outline applications for project grants across our wider remit in 2019.
 Following assessment by our Scientific Advisory Panel, 46 were invited to apply.
 We received 42 full applications.
 Following external peer review, assessment by our Scientific Advisory Panel and final approval by our Council.
 The success rate for project grant full applications made in 2019 was 26%

 Please ensure that you have thoroughly read the remit and exclusions for Action and the specific joint call remit and guidelines before submitting your application.